-Each and every single piece of this new line is handmade by me with love.
+Every single piece of this new line is handmade by me with love.
 You will get UNIQUE!

 I use different materials, fabrics, borders, laces, real Lace from Plauen, real Bobbin Lace from Erzgebirge (handmade), beads, Bohemian Glass beads, buttons, metal chains, fringes, wool, yarn, wood... whatever I like.

 Give your home a much-needed boho ocean makeover by shopping for unique home décor and lifestyle products at DolphinArt Italy.
 These unique items are sure to reflect your unique gypsy rock style better than anything you’ll find in traditional stores.
 If you’re all about being a dreamer, a wanderer and a carefree spirit, you’ll love my selection of housewares at DolphinArt Italy.

 At DolphinArt Italy, I know you care about buying products that look great and unique while also bringing a positive light into your life.
 That’s my aim with each one of these homewares at DolphinArt Italy.

 Bobbin lace is a lace textile made by braiding and twisting lengths of thread, which are wound on bobbins to manage them.
 As the work progresses, the weaving is held in place with pins set in a lace pillow, the placement of the pins usually determined by a pattern or pricking pinned on the pillow.
 Bobbin lace is also known as pillow lace, because it was worked on a pillow, and bone lace, because early bobbins were made of bone.
 It is one of the two major categories of handmade laces, the other being needlelace, derived from earlier cutwork and reticella.

 The first pure pattern book for clapper technology appeared about 1557 in Venice: Le Pompe.